 I believe many cot deaths occur because modern party-girl parents or single mothers put their tot in a cot three rooms away, under a tightly tucked-in duvet, and retreat to the living room to party.

-Alone in her room the infant overheats, panics, and cries.
-Screaming and struggling, her nasal passages fill with mucus which blocks her nose and enters her mouth.
+Alone in her room, the infant overheats, panics, and cries.
+Screaming and struggling, her nasal passages fill with mucus, which blocks her nose and enters her mouth.
 Inhaled into the windpipe, this makes her cough.
 As her heart races, sweat trickles into her eyes.
-Her temperature increases as does her claustrophobic hysteria.
-Fighting against the tight linen makes her hotter still, increasing her panic.
+Her temperature increases as does her claustrophobic hysteria, and fighting against the tight linen makes her hotter still, increasing her panic.
 In that torture chamber, the roasting babe’s heart gives up as it dies of fright.

-Finally, the mother comes to check, but since her f— buddy is trying to drag the woman to her boudoir, she only peeks into the dark room.
-There is no crying, so she closes the door, and scampers away to have fun.
+Finally, the mother comes to check, but since her one-night stand is trying to drag the woman to her boudoir, she only peeks into the dark room.
+There is no crying, so she closes the door and scampers away to have fun.

 The guilty mother sobs, “No, not at all.”